Apply for a course

 - You may select up to five courses.
 For most courses, you should try to apply between September 1st and January 15th.
 It is important to note, however, that applications for Oxford or Cambridge (Oxbridge), medicine, veterinary science, and dentistry must be completed before October 15th.
-Courses are competitive so an early application puts you in a stronger position.
+Some courses are competitive so an early application can put you in a stronger position.

 - Part of the application process requires you to write a personal statement telling the universities why you want to study that degree.
 You will need to think about your skills and experiences as well as your academic qualifications.
 There is lots of help on the internet to get you started with your personal statement - student room, Which uni, UCAS.
-The University of Bath offer free workshops to help with personal statements and have free resources.
-This might be something other universities offer too.
+Many universities offer help with personal statements - check out what is available on their websites.
 Tempting as it might be, do not copy – it’s your personal statement and UCAS has a very sophisticated system to catch out those who have copied.
 The information in your Careerpilot HE Skills Map can also help you complete your personal statement.
 Universitycompare has example personal statements.

 - If you are not ready to apply by the recommended deadlines, a later application may be possible as long as courses are not full.

 The UCAS website provides:

 - A wide range of information and support that will help your research and decision making before, during and after your application.

 - A tool that enables you to ‘Track’ the progress of your applications on-line, as well as managing decisions and your offers.

 UCAS offers on-screen help and advice as you work your way through ‘Apply’.
 You can also watch the UCAS video guide to using Apply.